Algemba

 With hundreds of people dying every day, Lenin wanted to know who was responsible for the "sabotage", but the reality was that poor food inadequate shelter and disease were the source of the problems.
 However a billion rubles in cash had been allocated to the project and there is no record of what became of this money.
-In 2001 A. A. Igolkin suggested that in the winter of 1919-20 Yury Lomonosov was responsible for embezzling gold intended for the Algemba railway project.
 By late 1920 hundreds were dying every day and in early 1921 there was a cholera outbreak.

 On 19 April 1921 the Council of Labour and Defence set up a commission to review the project.
 Leonid Ramzin, a professor at the Bauman Moscow State Technical University was part of this commission.
 At a subsequent meeting held on 29 April 1921 it was decided to suspend construction of the pipeline for logistical reasons.
 The railway line had been assigned for an accelerated pace of construction, but on 6 May 1921 this was reverted to ordinary pace.

 It is estimated 35,000 people lost their lives on this project.